 GeneCards Summary for HCFC1 Gene

 HCFC1 (Host Cell Factor C1) is a Protein Coding gene.
 Diseases associated with HCFC1 include mental retardation, x-linked 3 and methylmalonic acidemia with homocystinuria, type cblx.
-Among its related pathways are Influenza A and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
+Among its related pathways are Organelle biogenesis and maintenance and Chromatin organization.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is KLHDC1.

 UniProtKB/Swiss-Prot for HCFC1 Gene

 Involved in control of the cell cycle.
 Also antagonizes transactivation by ZBTB17 and GABP2; represses ZBTB17 activation of the p15(INK4b) promoter and inhibits its ability to recruit p300.
 Coactivator for EGR2 and GABP2.
 Tethers the chromatin modifying Set1/Ash2 histone H3 Lys-4 methyltransferase (H3K4me) and Sin3 histone deacetylase (HDAC) complexes (involved in the activation and repression of transcription, respectively) together.
 Component of a THAP1/THAP3-HCFC1-OGT complex that is required for the regulation of the transcriptional activity of RRM1.
 As part of the NSL complex it may be involved in acetylation of nucleosomal histone H4 on several lysine residues.
 In case of human herpes simplex virus (HSV) infection, HCFC1 forms a multiprotein-DNA complex with the viral transactivator protein VP16 and POU2F1 thereby enabling the transcription of the viral immediate early genes.